 If you have good access to a network of writers, it’s worth asking around for personal recommendations.
 Don’t just rely on their experience, though – check out the editor they recommend to make sure they are a well suited to you.

 Be warned, if you post ‘Can anyone recommend a good freelance book editor?’ on Twitter, floods of freelance editors will pounce on you recommending their own services!

 Now you’ve hopefully found a few editors you like the look of, see if they have any testimonials on their website.
 This is almost as good as getting a personal recommendation and you’ll get a greater number of opinions.
 If you’re still unsure, ask the editor if you can talk to one of their previous clients.

 In an age in which anyone can set up a website and call themselves an editor, what proof does this editor have that they’re qualified to do the task at hand?

 - Have they completed any courses?
-Courses from the Publishing Training Centre and the Society for Editors and Proofreaders are highly regarded in the UK.
+Courses from the Publishing Training Centre and the Chartered Institute of Editing and Proofreading (formally the Society for Editors and Proofreaders) are highly regarded in the UK.

 - What is their educational background?
 An MA in creative writing shows that they have a good understanding of the mechanics of good fiction writing.
 A degree in literature could also be useful.